ckb-js/topics/README.md

 - Sync(blockNumber?): will load and update data from the chain at latest(or specific block) global state
 - Get(path): will read value of specified path
 - Set(path, value): will set given value at specified path
-- Delete: (path): remove key/value at specified path
+- Delete(path): remove key/value at the specified path

 ##### Contract